sageserpent-open/modest-proposal/README.md

 and burying your head in the sand.

-The thing is, even if you secretly adore fossil fuels (let's be honest, most people do deep down, 'green' rhetoric notwithstanding), the world is going to run out of fossil fuels, and we're talking about within a century. **You** may not experience their demise, but your *children and grandchildren* will.
+The thing is, even if you secretly adore fossil fuels (let's be honest, most people do deep down, 'green' rhetoric notwithstanding), the world is going to run out of fossil fuels; we're talking about within a century. **You** may not experience their demise, but your *children and grandchildren* will.

 So even if you insist on denying the effect of increasing carbon dioxide on the atmosphere, or think that carbon-capture